College of Engineering

 Transfer into CIT Departments

 Undergraduate students admitted to colleges other than CIT who wish to transfer into a CIT department during their first year should consult with an advisor in the Undergraduate Studies Office in the CIT Dean's Office.
-Students admitted to CIT but excluded from certain departments must also consult with the CIT Dean's Office if they wish to transfer into a restricted CIT department.

 First-year students can apply for transfer after mid-semester grades for the spring semester have been posted.
 At that time, a decision will be based on availability of space and the student’s academic performance.